Post-thermalization via information spreading in open quantum systems: Introduction

 Here we provide a detailed analysis of this process.
 First, based on our previous study~\cite{ptaszynski2019}, we qualitatively explain the post-thermalization as a result of reconversion of the system-environment correlations into the correlations between the degrees of freedom in the environment.
 Such an interpretation has been already suggested for a collisional model in Ref.~\cite{cusumano2018}; we show that it is also valid for systems continuously coupled to a bath consisting of many degrees of freedom.
 A similar phenomenon of spreading (or scrambling) of initially local information across many degrees of freedom in many-body quantum systems, and its relation to thermalization, has recently received much attention~\cite{nandkishore2015, bohrdt2017, swingle2018, swan2019, hummel2019}.
 Second, we investigate whether the post-thermalization can be suppressed such that the system-environment mutual information remains a dominant contribution to the entropy production also at long times.
 It is shown that this can be indeed achieved either by the formation of the system-environment bound state or by the presence of non-quadratic interactions which leads to the emergence of non-trivial higher-order many-body correlations.

 The paper is organized as follows.
 In Sec.~\ref{sec:entrcor} we remind the basics of the formalism relating the entropy production to the generation of correlations.
-In Sec.~\ref{sec:cormat} the correlation matrix approach, used to simulate the dynamics and the thermodynamics of noininteracting systems, is described.
-Section~\ref{sec:res} presents the numerical simulations of the thermalization and the post-thermalization in selected open quantum systems.
+In Sec.~\ref{sec:cormat} the correlation matrix approach, used to simulate the dynamics and the thermodynamics of noininteracting systems, is briefly reviewed.
+Section~\ref{sec:res} presents our original results, namely, the numerical simulations of the thermalization and the post-thermalization in selected open quantum systems.
 Finally, Sec.~\ref{sec:concl} brings conclusions following from our results.
+Appendix~\ref{sec:app} includes some additional remarks concerning the role of initial state of the system.